Thursday, June 12, 2014

 The colour pictures in the catalog are gorgeous and of so many of the Cairo museums most important pieces related to the life of the great king, all that is really missing is the mummy itself.
 Having said this, I had a hard time finding pictures for many of the artifacts from this show that I wanted to my readers to see.

-It is quite the sight that so many gold and silver objects from the tomb of Psusennes I were present in the exhibition and its catalog.
+It is quite the sight that so many gold and silver objects from the tomb of Psusennes I was present in the exhibition and its catalog.
 We pass by a number of precious vessels from Psusennes tomb till I come to the magnificent cumbersome necklace of that king weighing a little over 23 pounds troy, which the author suggests might have come from one of the figureheads of a sacred barque.

 We are presented with two colour pictures of a couple of the more important pieces in the show including the lid to the coffin that contained the mummy of Ramses II.
 Ms. Desroches Noblecourt takes us next to the craftsmen of the royal burials in the Valley of kings with objects found in their tombs at Deir el Medina.

 The tomb of Sennudjem from that cemetery was found intact and had not been disturbed since the time the last member of the family was buried.
 The tomb contained much beautiful material in wonderfully preserved condition and to the readers delight there are 13 pieces from that tomb represented in the shows catalog.